davidnsousa/nodelv/README.md

 node app.js $port $path
 ```

-To test the logger, execute the following script.
+To test the logger, execute the following script (replace `some_api_key` with the API key you set).
 It simulates data generation for temperature and humidity using cURL:

 ```bash
 while true; do